Filter Content

 School Production - Wednesday, 13 August

-We’re thrilled to invite all families to our upcoming school production, Aussieventure, which will be held at the Arts Centre in Warragul on Wednesday 13th August.
+We’re excited to welcome all families to our much-anticipated school production, Aussieventure, taking place at the Arts Centre in Warragul on Wednesday 13th August.

-Please note: Students in Years 4, 5 and 6 will appear in BOTH performances.
+Please note: Students in Years 4, 5, and 6 will be performing in both shows.

-More information about costumes, logistics, and ticketing will be shared over the coming weeks!
+Further details about logistics and ticketing will be shared in the coming weeks.

-We are incredibly proud of all the hard work going into this production and can’t wait to celebrate with our school community.
+We are so proud of the effort and enthusiasm our students are bringing to this production and look forward to sharing this special event with our school community.

 See you at the Arts Centre!